kmdouglass/website/posts/testing-simulation-code.md

         return adu.astype(np.uint16)
 ```

-How can you test this code?
+How can we test this code?
 In this case, there are no if/else statements to help us identify test cases.
 Some possible solutions are:

 1. An expert can review it.
-But what if you don't have an expert?
-Or, if you are an expert, how do you know that you haven't made a mistake?
+But what if we don't have an expert?
+Or, if you are an expert, how do we know that we haven't made a mistake?
 I have worked professionally as both an optical and a software engineer and I can tell you that I make coding mistakes many times a day.
 And what if the simulation is thousands of lines of code?
 This solution, though useful, cannot be sufficient for testing.

 2. Compute what the results ought to be for a given set of inputs.
 Rules like "If the baseline is 100, and the bit depth is 12, etc., then the output is 542 ADU" are not that useful here because the output is random.

 3. Evaluate the code and manually check that it produces the desired results.
 This is similar to expert review.
 The problem with this approach is that you would need to recheck the code every time a change is made.
 One of the advantages of testing business logic is that the tests can be automated.
 It would be advantageous to preserve automation in testing scientific code.

+4. We could always fix the value of the seed for the random number generator to at least make the test deterministic, but then we would not know whether the variation in the simulation output is what we would expect from run-to-run.
+I'm also unsure whether the same seed produces the same results across different hardware architectures.
+Since the simulation is non-deterministic at its core, it would be nice to include this attribute within the test case.

 # Automated Testing of Simulation Results via Hypothesis Testing

 The solution that I have found to the above-listed problems is derived from ideas that I learned in a class on quality control that I took in college.
-In short, I run the simulation a number of times and compute one or more statistics from the results.
+In short, we run the simulation a number of times and compute one or more statistics from the results.
 The statistics are compared to their theoretical values in a hypothesis test, and, if the result is outside of a given tolerance, the test fails.
-If the probability of failure is made small enough, then a failure of the test **practically** indicates an error in the simulation code rather than a random failure due to the stochasitc nature of the code.
+If the probability of failure is made small enough, then a failure of the test **practically** indicates an error in the simulation code rather than a random failure due to the stochastic output.

 ## Theoretical Values for Test Statistics